-By definition, $\cO$-lattices in $(\cK^n)^*$ stable under $x$ are identified with (nonzero) fractional $R$-ideals.
+By definition, $\cO$-lattices in $(\cK^n)^*$ stable under $\gamma$ are the same as (nonzero) fractional $R$-ideals, i.e. $R$-submodules $\Lambda$ with nonzero $r\in \Frac(R)$ with $r\Lambda\subset R$.
 The variety of nonzero ideals of finite codimension in $R$ is then identified with fractional ideals in $\Frac(R)$ contained in $R$.
-Indeed, note that the condition of being a lattice implies that tensoring $\Lambda$ with $\cK$ and projecting to each factor of $\cK^*$ is a surjective map, hence the corresponding ideal is of finite codimension.
-Under $\phi^*$, we get
+Indeed, note that the condition of being a lattice implies that tensoring $\Lambda$ with $\cK$ and projecting to each factor of $\cK$ is a surjective map, hence the corresponding ideal is of finite codimension.
+Under $\phi$, we get